 What is Energy Management?

 Energy management is the process of monitoring, controlling, optimizing, and conserving energy to minimize adverse effects on the environment.
-It is tracking energy consumption to conserve all forms of usage.
+It tracks energy consumption to conserve all forms of usage.

 The process of energy management includes: